James-Fleming12/EvidentialHDC/docs/robust_iterations.md

    crosstalk, the same direction the micro run showed for fog.
-3. **The fog mean-fraction stays high** (0.830, matching dg_med) and the fog dead-fraction only improves slightly (0.221 -> 0.208), so the augmentation has not eliminated fog's shared-mean dominance at this budget — but it no longer needs to, because the decode is at least as good.
+3. **The fog mean-fraction stays high** (0.830, matching dg_med) and the fog dead-fraction only improves slightly (0.221 -> 0.208), so the augmentation has not eliminated fog's shared-mean dominance at this budget, but it no longer needs to, because the decode is at least as good.
 4. **The decisive per-class test is still pending.** The isotropy does not measure the minority-class proximity (rho(freq, feat_cos)), the fog/crosstalk labeled